rtyler/brokenco.de/_posts/2010-05-18-being-a-libor-addendum.markdown

 layout: post
 title: Being a Libor, Addendum
 tags:
-- Slide
+- slide
-- Opinion
+- opinion
-- Software Development
+- software development
-- Python
+- python
-- Apture
+- apture
 created: 1274198400
 ---
 A couple of weeks ago I wrote a post on how to "[Be a Libor](http://unethicalblogger.com/posts/2010/04/be_libor)", trying to codify a few points I feel like I learned about building a successful engineering team at Slide.
 Shortly after the post went live, I discovered that Libor had been promoted to [CTO at Slide](http://www.slide.com/corp/about-us.html).